bertkdowns/pyomo-replace/paper/paper.md

 n_{\text{degrees\ of\ freedom}} =  n_{\text{variables}} - n_{\text{constraints}}
 $$

-Additionally, all the variables and equations must be linerarly independent.
-When building an equation oriented model, the user will invariably come across the problem of Degrees of Freedom; usually they will not have specified the model sufficiently to be able to solve for an exact solution, i.e $n_{\text{degrees\ of\ freedom}} > 0$.
+Additionally, all the variables and equations must be linearly independent.
+When building an equation-oriented model, the user will invariably come across the problem of Degrees of Freedom; usually they will not have specified the model sufficiently to be able to solve for an exact solution, i.e $n_{\text{degrees\ of\ freedom}} > 0$.

 IDAES has methods to calculate the number of degrees of freedom, and if there are any over-defined or under-defined sets that make the model linearly dependent [@lee2024model].
 Still, figuring out how many and which variables need to be "fixed" to make the model square can be a challenge.
 It becomes easier if the documentation of a block has defined exactly how many degrees of freedom it has, and which variables it expects to have fixed.